 The frequent traveler in your life more than likely doesn’t need another neck pillow or portable charger, so what to give them this year?
-After such a turbulent 2020, we all deserve a little treat this year.
+After another turbulent year, we all deserve a little treat.
+We’ve put together our guide of travel gifts for women by selecting companies owned and operated by female entrepreneurs.

-We’ve put together this gift guide for solo female travelers by selecting companies owned and operated by women.
 The passion and strong values held by each of these businesses will undoubtedly make you feel more positive about the world and comfortable spending your hard-earned money.
-For the special woman in your life, here’s a selection of gift ideas to kick your holiday shopping off.
+For the special person in your life, here’s a selection of travel gifts ideas to kick your holiday shopping off.

 Salmon Sisters is a family business owned and operated by fishermen and sisters, Claire and Emma.
 The siblings grew up in Alaska’s remote Aleutian Islands, and through their products they strive to tell the story of Alaskans’ connection to the ocean.
 As well as their frozen fish boxes and stunning cookbook, they have a range of outdoor gear and accessories.

-As if we could not love this company anymore, Salmon Sisters also gives back 1 percent of net profits to the Food Bank of Alaska.
+Their travel bandanas is soft and large enough to be multifunctional.
+They come in four different designs and colors.
+And as if we could not love this company anymore, Salmon Sisters also give back one percent of their net profits to the Food Bank of Alaska.

 Jen Gureki, founder of Coalition Snow, set out to “deconstruct the status quo,” and she and her team have certainly done that.